flathub/org.DolphinEmu.dolphin-emu/README.md

 ## dolphin-tool

-Some cli iso manipulation tasks can be achieved with `dolphin-tool`, it is bundled with the flatpak but not exposed through the Dolphin GUI.
+Some cli iso manipulation tasks can be achieved with `dolphin-tool`, it is bundled with the Flatpak but not exposed outside of the Flatpak sandbox.

 It can be accessed through the `--command` option in `flatpak run`, for instance, checking a game's header would be achieved in this way: